 Year 3 full-time/Year 4 sandwich

-You will build upon and test research developed in THD1340 Research and Development.
+You will build upon and test research developed in THD1355 Research and Development for Fashion Design.
 You will channel your creative and intellectual skills, either as an individual, or as part of a collaboration or interdisciplinary team, to create innovative original or highly professional proposition(s) appropriate to your discipline through, for example, sketchbooks, design sheets, design outputs.
 You will realise the potential of your major project in a form appropriate to your intentions.
 Your design artefacts will act as a group of coherent summative statements.
 (100% design project)

 This module enables you to complement your major project by undertaking an in-depth market/technical analysis and evaluation of your finalised design.
-You will extend and apply your knowledge of manufacturing, production and specification design to your design practice: products, environments, buildings, materials etc. You will demonstrate critical analysis and evaluation of market, technical, manufacturing and economic aspects relating to your design solutions(S).
-(20% oral presentation, 80% final piece of assessment).
+You will extend and apply your knowledge of manufacturing, production and specification design to your design practice: products, environments, buildings, materials, etc. You will demonstrate critical analysis and evaluation of market, technical, manufacturing and economic aspects relating to your design solution(s).

 The course offers the option to gain invaluable industrial experience in Year 3.
 You can opt for placement in an industrial establishment in the UK or abroad.
 This practical experience builds confidence and also provides that vital element of relevant experience which is attractive to employers.
 For students wishing to maintain continuous study there are opportunities for short term placements.

 Graduates have gone on to work in design, styling, merchandising, buying, selection, management, marketing and promotion, fashion journalism, product development and manufacturing.

 Teaching methods include studio-based design projects, workshop demonstrations and lectures.These are related to commercial realities by visiting professionals from industry who share their knowledge and expertise.Your progress is monitored using continuous assessment, assignments, practical presentations and a final year dissertation.